lopanapol/sentium-pico/README.md

 That's it.
 The rest is just observation.

+## Micro-Game Modules

+To explore the core concepts of Sentium Pico in a more focused way, you can try the included micro-games.

+### Pixel Herder

+A fast-paced challenge where you must guide friendly pixels to a safe zone while avoiding a predator.
+It's a direct test of the "attraction" and "danger avoidance" mechanics.

+Find it in the `modules/pixel_herder/` directory.

 ## The technical stuff

 I'm pretty amazed this works at all given PICO-8's limitations: